Only In Israel!

-In frustration, their cab-driver tried backtracking and going the opposite way in order to somehow circle around and get them to their destination.
-But here again, whichever way he went, he kept getting stuck in traffic.
+In frustration, their cab-driver tried backtracking and going the opposite way in order to somehow circle around and get them to their destination. is fenbendazole the same as ivermectin But here again, whichever way he went, he kept getting stuck in traffic.

 And the cab’s meter was running the entire time.